tiltedphoques/gitbook-wiki/general-information/faq.md

 A: For the mod itself you will need Windows 8.1 or higher.
 Linux support will be something that will have to be done by the community on our GitHub.
 The server runs on both Windows and Linux.

-AES-NI support is also required on your CPU.
+AES-NI was required on your CPU until Version 2.3.0.
 Check [this page](../guides/troubleshooting/my-game-crashes-when-i-open-it-or-connect-to-a-server.md) to see if your CPU is compatible.

 ### Q: What is Tilted Online?